 Hebrews 4:15 (NIV)

 Healing after profound violation is real, and it takes time, community, and often professional support alongside faith.
-If you are in that process, or beginning it, please also reach out to a trusted counsellor, pastor, or support organisation in addition to leaning on your faith community.
+If you are in that process, please also reach out to a trusted counsellor, pastor, or support organisation in addition to leaning on your faith community.

 When Anger at God Is the Honest Response